 Separation anxiety is one of the most common problems that dogs develop.
 It's an anxiety disorder, defined as a state of intense panic brought on by the dog's separation from her owner.
 Nervous Shelties can go particularly crazy.
 Find out what you can do to help them.

-All dogs are instinctively aggressive creatures.
-In the wild, aggression came in very handy.
+Beneath the surface, dogs are instinctively aggressive creatures.
+In the wild, aggression comes in very handy.
 As domesticated dogs, many Shelties are naturally submissive and placid.
-However, some can suffer trauma and regress to this wilder state of aggression.
+However, trauma and temperament can recreate this wild state of aggression.

-If we throw a ball for our Shetland Sheepdogs, they'll rarely retrieve it.
+If we throw a ball for our Shelties, they'll never retrieve it.
 That's Shelties for you!
 So how does your Sheltie like to play?
-Here are some super fun games to stimulate your dog's mind and body, and strengthen the bond between you.
+Here are 3 cool dog games to stimulate your little herding dog.